Dieterbe/gothum/README.md

 This is great simple standalane thumbnail program that makes it easy to create thumbnails according to the [freedesktop thumbnail spec](http://specifications.freedesktop.org/thumbnail-spec/thumbnail-spec-latest.html)

+it tries to use graphicsmagick first, and if it fails, tries in pure-Go.